 The most efficient ways to avoid stomach pain, while enjoying a decent cup of joe, are low acid beans, decaf, (or half decaf), milk addition, selective brew type, and specific roast levels.
 There are three other simple tips to avoid coffee related stomach aches.
 These are simple lifestyle adjustments, but they are very efficient.
 I’ll talk about these coffee drinking hacks in a bit.

 Each approach has its own advantages and disadvantages, and some methods will work for you, some will not, but being informed will help you choose.

 Coffee Is Not Enough Acid To Cause You Problems

-People think that the acidity in coffee is the one responsible for their stomach aches.
-Companies specializing in producing low acid are emphasizing the high pH of their coffee in order to attract buyers with sensitive stomach.
+People think that the acidity of coffee is the one responsible for their stomach aches.
+Companies specializing in producing low acid are emphasizing the high pH of their coffee in order to attract buyers with a sensitive stomach.

 The reality is that coffee’s pH is already low enough, and the acidity of coffee, as a chemical property, is not the cause for your stomach problems.
 However, by processing the beans to lower the acidity, it looks like the resulted product is less irritating than the regular unprocessed coffee.
 Read on to understand what causes the release of gastric acid when you drink coffee.